fakhirali/notes/notes.md

 # My Notes
 _A place for my raw, authentic, and poorly written thoughts and ideas.
 The content is in order of recent to oldest._

 ---

+Reaserching and understanding things should be very accessible today.
+Swifting through the internet and finding relevant information.
+As part of work, I've been doing feasability and technical implementation research (Figuring out if a thing can be done, if so, how.) and it's been very rewarding.
+It took me back to the school days where I would write reports on things citing all the sources and giving a nice breakdown.
+At the time I felt I was actively adding to the knowledge base of people and myself.
+These weren't opinion pieces like the ones I write in my [blog](https://www.fakhirali.pk/myblog/), there are more a compiled set of facts to serve a purpose.
+This kind of "writing" is something I maybe best suited for, idk.
+I feel, there is a real gain in knowledge and understanding this way.
+Maybe I start a technical blog as well.
+A like [this](https://colah.github.io/) guy's work.

+---

 We need to get real money back.
 Fake fiat money means it can be manipulated easily.
 I don't know